5 Life-Changing Reasons You Should Intern Abroad

 2. You gain independence

 During my time abroad I got to experience the feeling of living alone like a “real adult” without actually being thrown out into full adulthood just yet.
 Unless your internship has a complete support program that helps you arrange your housing, airfare, etc., you may find that you have to learn how to take care of all those things yourself.
 I lived in my own apartment and took care of all my own meals—although I admit I ended up eating out most of the time due to the convenience and the lack of cooking supplies in my tiny apartment!
 Commuting alone by train was a great experience too, as I had to learn what to do if I got lost and manage what time to leave to catch the appropriate trains.
 I definitely got used to working the typical nine-to-five office job.
-Honestly, I was so tired by the time I got home, I often did not eat much dinner and just went straight to bed only to wake up early the next day.
+Honestly, I was so tired by the time I got home that I often didn't eat much dinner and just went straight to bed only to wake up early the next day.
 I really appreciated this first look into my potential work life and the new independence I gained due to my internship abroad.

 3. You become more adventurous